 As Technology Support Specialist, Sandra Bigelow helps Parent to Parent of NYS best utilize modern technology to carry out its mission.
 Sandy began her career with Parent to Parent in December 2000 and served as a regional coordinator for ten years.
+With an office in Canton, Sandy continues to assist the North Country Regional Coordinator in providing service to the St. Lawrence County area.
 Prior to working for Parent to Parent, Sandy created a newsletter for families raising prematurely born children which she published for five years.
 Sandy began learning about personal computers and using the internet while publishing the newsletter and quickly learned she had a natural ability for working with technology.

 My name is Kerbanoo D'Rozario, my husband and I are the proud parents of a 23 year old son and an 18 year old daughter.
 I would like to share my experience of what brought me here today to be a part of Parent to Parent.

 Mary Beth Fadelici is a Regional Coordinator and Medicaid Service Coordination Family Educator in the New York City office of Parent to Parent of NYS.
 She covers all five Boroughs and travels to speak to large and small groups.
 Mary Beth enjoys meeting and talking with people and feels comfortable in most situations.
 Without even realizing it, Mary Beth first began advocating for her own children at school and then for her nephews.
 Working for Parent to Parent of NYS has allowed Mary Beth to advocate and educate people in a way she had never imagined.
 Mary Beth feels that the best part of her job is not just having the correct information for a family, but to watch that family grow and discover their own advocacy skills.